Search

 4. Collections Management

-4.1 Ceredigion Archives' collections are managed in accordance with its own approved policies, within the Archive Service Accreditation Standard, and following the International Council on Archives Code of Ethics as expressed through the Code of Conduct of the Archive and Records Association.
+4.1 Ceredigion Archives’ collections are managed in accordance with its own approved policies, within the Archive Service Accreditation Standard, and following the International Council on Archives Code of Ethics as expressed through the Code of Conduct of the Archives and Records Association.

 4.2 We select and acquire unique and irreplaceable archive material of enduring historical significance in accordance with our Collections Development Policy and plans.
 We accept transfers of material from the Information and Records Management service of Ceredigion County Council and offer facilities for organisations and individuals to deposit or donate archive collections for safekeeping and for the benefit of research.
 Our collections development planning aims to ensure that our archive collections continue to reflect the community we serve.